tarnover/mcp-sysoperator/README.md

 ### Adding New Features

-To add new Ansible capabilities to the MCP server:
+To add new capabilities to the MCP server:

-1. Modify `src/ansible-mcp-server/index.ts`
+1. Modify `src/ansible-mcp-server/index.ts` (future: `src/sysoperator/index.ts`)
 2. Add your new tool in the `setupToolHandlers` method
-3. Implement a handler function for your tool
+3. Implement a handler function for your tool in the appropriate operations file
+4. Add the schema definition in `common/types.ts`
-4. Rebuild with `npm run build`
+5. Rebuild with `npm run build`

 ## License